-When you’ve eaten all the grilled summer squash and zucchini bread that you can stomach, and you still have loads of summer squash on your hands, make pickles.
-I landed on this idea last summer, and it’s a definite keeper.
-Since I already had a sweet refrigerator pickle recipe that I loved, I just adapted it a bit, and the results are nothing short of fantastic.

-It makes beautiful green and yellow pickles that are ready to eat in as little as two days.
+When you’ve eaten all the grilled summer squash and zucchini bread that you can stomach, and you still have loads of summer squash on your hands, make these summer squash refrigerator pickles.
+I developed this recipe several summers ago, and I’ve been making it on repeat ever since.
+It uses my favorite sweet refrigerator pickle brine, and makes beautiful green and yellow pickles that are ready to eat in as little as 2 days.

-Flavor-wise, they’re the best pickles I’ve ever eaten.
-In fact, I didn’t even bother to make regular, cucumber pickles last year.
+Flavor-wise, these are the best pickles I’ve ever eaten.
+In fact, I didn’t even bother to make cucumber pickles last year.
 They just seem boring in comparison.
-Want to make a batch?
-Here’s the recipe.

 Sweet Summer Squash Refrigerator Pickles